syncfusion-content/wpf-docs/wpf/Maps/Basic-KML-Format.md

 ---
 layout: post
 title: Basic KML Format | SfMap | wpf | Syncfusion
-description: basic kml format
+description: This section describes how to use KML format in ShapeFileLayer and SubShapeFileLayer in WPF SfMaps control.
 platform: wpf
 control: SfMap
 documentation: ug
 ---

-# Basic KML Format
+# Basic KML Format in WPF Maps (SfMap)

 KML is a file format used for rendering geographical data.
 It uses a tag-based structure with nested elements and attributes.
 KML is based on the XML standard, and all tags of a KML file are case-sensitive.